maciekgajewski/tracing-presentation/presentation.md

 Note:

-* After each loop we measure the duration
+* After each loop we measure the duration (we call it the "busy time")
-* The duration mostly depends on number of configured inputs
+* The duration mostly depends on the number of configured inputs
 * For this particular application the median duration was around 400us
 * This means that the latency introduced was up to 400us, 200us on average
 * This was chosen as an acceptable value